Stock Analysis · nCino Inc (NCNO)

 Overview

-• Subscription revenue (recurring access to the platform)
+• Subscription (recurring) revenue (generally the largest component)

-• Professional services and other revenue (implementation, configuration, training, and support services)
+• Professional services revenue (implementation, configuration, and related support; typically smaller than subscriptions)

 Key Figures